This is an interesting question that we get asked on a fairly regular basis.

 As you can see, both small and large strata buildings have their advantages and disadvantages for investors, it just really depends on you and how involved you like to be with your investment.

-Contact us today here if you have any questions about real estate investing or strata management.
+Contact our property management company if you have any questions about real estate investing or strata management.

 Chris Stepchuk April 20, 2017